NotTooScareyShellScripts/revfat-4rpi.sh/README.md

  it will take a new bootlabel input and apply it to the fstab on the images rootfs.

- To use this script, provide the image name as the first argument and the new bootlabel (11 char maximum alpha-numeric only) for second arg.
+ To use this script, provide the image name as the first argument and the new bootlabel (UPPERCASE 11 char maximum alpha-numeric only) for second arg.

  *BOTH args $1 and $2 are mandatory in this configuration to ensure maximum likelyhood of sucessful booting

       Use  Example:
       #chmod +x .revfat+4rpi.sh
-      #./revfat+4rpi.sh image-name.img myPiBOOT
+      #./revfat+4rpi.sh image-name.img RPIBOOTPART

  Requirements